 Townsville City Council is committed to the promotion of the public interest and encourages and supports public interest disclosures of wrongdoing in council.
 Council will ensure that public interest disclosures are assessed and investigated properly.

-Council will consider granting discounts to ratepayers that have been prevented by circumstances beyond their control from paying their rates and charges on time.
+Council may consider granting discounts as specified in Council’s budget resolution and Revenue Policy/Statement to ratepayers that have been prevented by circumstances beyond their control from paying their rates on time, in accordance with the Local Government Regulation 2012.

 - Related Party Disclosure Policy